 - RVS 09.02.41 Tunnelausrüstung Lichttechnik Beleuchtung (AT)

-If a measurement of luminaces is indicated luminance meters are used in front of the portal and where required also inside the tunnel.
+If measurement of luminance is designated, luminance meters are deployed in front of the tunnel portal and inside the tunnel if necessary.

 t/LUM-A Luminance meter